 When selecting your courses from the overseas university’s website, you should be aware of some differences in terminology.
 In South Africa, the largest academic unit, typically referred to as a school or college at a U.S. university, is the faculty.
 Departments are arranged within faculties.
 At the link above, you'll find lists of both.
 Click on individual departments for information about courses available within each one.
 Keep in mind that the university system in South Africa is a 3-year system, so level 1 courses are introductory and level 3 courses are final year classes.

 Important note: Course availability at UWC varies widely.
 As such, it is likely that you will only be able to indicate very generally what courses you would like to take at UWC.
 If you run into difficulty, please do not hesitate to contact your Program Manager for additional advice and assistance.
 Final course registration does not take place until orientation at UWC.

 Students must maintain a full-time course load throughout their period of study in South Africa.
-A full-time course load is defined by Arcadia University as 14-16 U.S. semester hours of credit, which is typically equivalent to 4 or 5 courses at UWC in addition to the required 3-credit Arcadia core seminar.
+A full-time course load is defined by Arcadia University as 12-16 U.S. semester hours of credit, which is typically equivalent to 4 or 5 courses at UWC in addition to the required 3-credit Arcadia cornerstone course.